 Home > GPU

-RX 9060 XT release date rumors, specs leaks, and price estimate
+RX 9060 XT release date, specs, and price confirmed

-Everything you need to know about AMD's upcoming budget card
+Everything you need to know about AMD's new budget cards

 Last Updated on

-RX 9060 XT release date rumors, specs leaks, and price estimate
+RX 9060 XT release date, specs, and price confirmed

 PC Guide is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Read More

 AMD released the RX 9070 and RX 9070 XT in March this year.
-Ever since these two GPUs were first announced, AMD fans and PC enthusiasts have been eagerly waiting for them to arrive.
 When they launched, they didn't disappoint, as both turned out to be solid mid-range options.
-Now that Nvidia has released the RTX 5060 Ti, and the regular 5060 is coming next month, AMD is also rumored to be working on a budget option in response: the RX 9060 XT.
+Now that Nvidia has released the RTX 5060 Ti and the non-Ti 5060, next in line is AMD’s RX 9060 XT, which has now been announced at Computex 2025.

-You can check out the latest leaked specs of the 9060 XT below.
-We've also included the specs of two older cards, so you can see what kind of improvements the new card might bring.
+Specs for the 9060 XT were leaked early, and they match up closely to what AMD has officially revealed (which is now viewable on AMD’s website).
+You can check out the specs of the 9060 XT below.
+We've also included the specs of two older cards, so you can see what kind of improvements the new card brings.

 GPU architectureRDNA 4RDNA 3RDNA 3